BioNTech and Matinas BioPharma Announce Exclusive Research Collaboration to Evaluate Novel Delivery Technology for mRNA-based Vaccines

 - BioNTech and Matinas have commenced license agreement discussions for Matinas’ LNC Delivery Platform Technology

-MAINZ, Germany and BEDMINSTER, New Jersey (USA), April 11, 2022 – BioNTech SE (Nasdaq: BNTX, “BioNTech”) and Matinas BioPharma (NYSE AMER: MTNB, “Matinas”), a clinical-stage biopharmaceutical company focused on redefining the intracellular delivery of nucleic acids and small molecules with its lipid nanocrystal (LNC) platform technology, announced today that they have entered into an exclusive research collaboration to evaluate the combination of mRNA formats and Matinas’ proprietary LNC platform technology.
+MAINZ, Germany and BEDMINSTER, N.J., April 11, 2022 (GLOBE NEWSWIRE) -- BioNTech SE (Nasdaq: BNTX, “BioNTech”) and Matinas BioPharma (NYSE AMER: MTNB, “Matinas”), a clinical-stage biopharmaceutical company focused on redefining the intracellular delivery of nucleic acids and small molecules with its lipid nanocrystal (LNC) platform technology, announced today that they have entered into an exclusive research collaboration to evaluate the combination of mRNA formats and Matinas’ proprietary LNC platform technology.
 The parties will closely collaborate on formulation, optimization, and in vitro testing.

 “We pioneered the treatment of the first patient in history with nano-sized lipid-encapsulated mRNA back in 2015, after years of extensive research.
 Accomplishing strong immune responses with low doses are crucial in the development of well-tolerated and highly effective vaccines.
 This can be achieved with the right technology that enables targeted vaccine delivery,” said Ugur Sahin, M.D., Chief Executive Officer and Co-Founder of BioNTech.
 “Matinas’ LNC platform demonstrates encouraging capabilities for intracellular delivery, including the opportunity for oral delivery.
 We are excited to collaborate with this extraordinary team of experts.”